 If you are creating the video entirely yourself, you can host on YouTube (or any 3rd party video channel) by creating an account.

-Some softwares will automatically create your 3D tour for you.
+Some software will automatically create your 3D tour for you.
 In the software, you may also be able to edit your video.
 Ensure you check everything is built and labelled correctly and the direction of arrows between shots is clear.

 Use editing tools to add music, overlay voice narrations, animations or text (such as subtitles or room titles).